How to protect yourself and others during respiratory season

 respiratory syncytial virus .
 It’s a respiratory illness with typically mild symptoms, but can cause serious illness in infants, young children and older adults.

-Vaccines for COVID-19, flu and RSV: Why to get vaccinated
+Vaccines for the flu, COVID-19 and RSV: Who can and should get vaccinated

-The CDC recommends that everyone 6 months old and older get one dose of the flu vaccine prior to each respiratory season.
-If your child has never received the flu vaccine before, they will need two doses.
+The CDC recommends that everyone 6 months old and older gets one dose of the flu vaccine prior to each respiratory season.
+If your child has never received the flu vaccine before, they may need two doses.
 The second dose should be received in late October, so talk to your doctor about timing for the first dose.
 You can choose to receive the

-The timing of and eligibility for the RSV vaccine can be tricky.
-That’s why we recommend a visit to your doctor before you schedule an RSV vaccination appointment.
-Your doctor can help you decide if the RSV vaccine is right for you or your loved one.
-Your visit can take place in clinic or over video.
+For eligible adults, there is an RSV vaccine.
+For eligible children, a monoclonal antibody treatment is available.
+But the timing and eligibility of these immunizations can be tricky.
+That’s why we recommend a visit to your doctor before you schedule a vaccination appointment.
+Your doctor can help you decide if the RSV vaccine or antibody treatment is right for you or your loved one, but here are the general guidelines:

 Tips to stay healthy this respiratory season